Recent Articles

 • pendants for decorative zones

-5) Calculate wattage and select the power supply with a safety margin
+5. Calculate wattage and select the power supply (consistent rule)

 On/Off or dimming and scenes?
 If you want automation, plan it at the control-gear selection stage.